KarnbirKhera/CUDA-Vector-Addition/README.md

 - What write-valdiate does: When the L2 recieves a write, it doesn't fetch from DRAM.
 It instead writes the bytes directly into the sector (in the L2 cache) and sets the corresponding bits modified using a write mask, marking the written sector as valid and modified.
 - What happens at eviction: If the mask is full (all 32 bytes of the sector are written), the sector is written back to the DRAM without reading the sector beforehand.
 If the mask is partial, meaning the modified bytes were less than 32, then the missing bytes must first be read from the DRAM, then used to produce a complete write mask before writing to the DRAM.

 - This brings up the question that upon recieving a write request, does the L2 cache immediately read the DRAM, or does it wait until after the cache line is modifed and evicted?
 The researchers used the following experiment to answer this question.
-They first modified a few bytes in a sector, and then immediately afterwords, read the same sector which resulted in a miss in the L2 cache.
+They first modified a few bytes in a sector, and then immediately afterwards, read the same sector which resulted in a miss in the L2 cache.
 This experiment proves that the L2 cache does not commit a read to the DRAM upon recieving a write, because if it had, the L2 sector would have resulted in a hit by the researchers.

 To confirm this theory using my own data, I did the following experiment with two write only kernels.